How Neural Patterns Set in Childhood Affect How You “Do Conflict” Today

 DR. ATHENA STAIK

-When your brain shifts to a protective mode, during a discussion with your partner, it gets tricked into believing that your survival, literally your life, is at stake.
-This is an emotional experience.
-It feels real inside.
-And if it feels real, it is a reality felt physically throughout your body in the moment.
-This may not make sense to your logical mind; however, emotions drive behaviors, not logic.
-In the case of fear-based emotions, they hijack logic completely.
+When your brain shifts to a protective mode, in a discussion with your partner, elevated fear can make the experience feel larger than life itself.
+It may not be realistic; however, if it feels real inside, it is a reality felt physically throughout your body in the moment.
+This may not make sense to the logical mind; but emotions drive behaviors, not logic.

 It blocks your ability to: